exakat/exakat-docs/Reference/Rules/Arrays/NonConstantArray.rst

 This default behavior raise concerns when a corresponding constant is defined, either using `define() <https://www.php.net/define>`_ or the const keyword (outside a class).
 The definition of the index constant will modify the behavior of the index, as it will now use the constant definition, and not the 'index' string.

+It is recommended to make index a real string (with ' or "), or to define the corresponding constant to avoid any future surprise.

+Note that PHP 7.2 removes the support for this feature.

 .. code-block:: php